Building Inspections and Notifications

-Random and scheduled building inspections are undertaken to ensure that the applicant has complied with their development authorisation, relevant approved construction practices, standards and codes, including any conditions of consent.
+Random and scheduled building inspections are undertaken to ensure the builder or person responsible for the development has complied with their development authorisation, relevant approved construction practices, standards and codes, including any conditions of consent.

-Section 59 of Development Act 1993 and Regulation 74 of Development Regulations 2008 requires people to notify the Council at certain stages during building work.
+Section 146 of the Planning, Development and Infrastructure Act 2016 and Regulation 93 of the Planning, Development and Infrastructure (General) Regulations 2017, requires that notifications are provided to the Council at certain stages during building work.

-- commencement of the installation of a designated building product* including a duly completed Notice B Regulation 74 prescribed supervisor’s checklist
+- intended commencement of the installation of a designated building product* including a duly completed Notice B Regulation 93(4) prescribed supervisor’s checklist for designated building products

-- completion of swimming pool and safety fence and barriers (before the pool is filled with water)
+- completion of swimming pool safety features (before the pool is filled with water)